skip to main content

 How much does a hotspot plan cost per month?

-Can you use a hotspot with Mint Mobile?
+Can you use a mobile hotspot device with Mint Mobile?

 Does Visible phone service include a hotspot?